InterviewStack.io LogoInterviewStack.io

 Receiving and Responding to Feedback Questions

-Candidates should be prepared to give concrete, specific anecdotes about receiving critical feedback or constructive criticism, especially on design work or product decisions.
+Candidates should be prepared to give concrete, specific anecdotes about receiving critical feedback or constructive criticism on their work.
 A complete answer explains the context, who provided the feedback, the precise nature of the critique, the candidate's initial emotional reaction, and how the candidate processed and prioritized the feedback.
 Interviewers seek evidence of humility, a growth mindset, the ability to separate personal ego from the work, and nondefensive communication.
 Strong responses describe the concrete changes made, the tradeoffs considered, how alternatives were evaluated, who was consulted or mentored, and how the revised solution was validated.
 Candidates should cite measurable outcomes or demonstrable improvements that resulted and articulate lessons learned and changes to their process to prevent recurrence.
 Emphasize continuous improvement, follow up actions, and examples of mentorship or coaching that supported development.

 MediumTechnical